Joseph Bambera: Priestly ministry

-Bambera was made a prelate of honour by Pope John Paul II in 1997.
-Bambera was elected chairman of the diocesan presbyteral council in 2000 and re-elected in 2002.
-He also served as president of the board of pastors at Bishop Hafey High School in Hazelton, Pennsylvania and Bishop O'Hara High School in Dumore, Pennsylvania along with defender of the bond for the Eparchy of St. Maron of Brooklyn in New York City.
-He was a board member of the University of Scranton from 2003 to 2009, and was named a board member of St. Michael's School in Hoban Heights, Pennsylvania, in 2004.
+Bambera was elevated to a prelate of honour by Pope John Paul II in 1997.
+Bambera was elected chair of the diocesan presbyteral council in 2000 and re-elected in 2002.
+He also served as president of the board of pastors at Bishop Hafey High School in Hazelton, Pennsylvania and Bishop O'Hara High School in Dumore, Pennsylvania, along with defender of the bond for the Eparchy of St. Maron of Brooklyn in New York City.
+Bambera served as a board member of the University of Scranton from 2003 to 2009, and was named a board member of St. Michael's School in Scranton in 2004.

 Bambera became episcopal vicar for the Central Region of the diocese in 2005.
 He was appointed canonical consultant for pastoral planning for the diocese in 2007.
-On August 31, 2009, Bambera was chosen to serve as delegate to Cardinal Justin Rigali, who was the apostolic administrator of the diocese following the resignation of Bishop Joseph Martino.
+In August 2009, Bambera was chosen to serve as delegate to Cardinal Justin Rigali, who was the apostolic administrator of the diocese following the resignation of Bishop Joseph Martino.
 In this position, Bambera oversaw the day-to-day operations of the diocese during the sede vacante.